camelash/lisk-api/README.md

 ```

-Generate an account based on a secret phrase
+Generate an account based on a secret phrase (Requires Secret)

 ```
 python helper.py --option genpub
 ```

-Show information of an account based on entering your secret
+Show information of an account based on entering your secret (Requires Secret)

 ```
 python helper.py --option open_account